Find Schools

 $25,798 Avg Student Debt

-With a ranking of #12, Minnesota State University - Moorhead did quite well on this year’s best schools for business students working.
+Minnesota State University - Moorhead did quite well in this year’s ranking of the best places for business students.
+It came in at #12 on the list.

 On average, students take out $25,798 in loans while pursuing their degree.
 During the early years of their career, MSU Moorhead graduates make an average of $40,896 annually.